Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 For example, global food and fast food companies, such as McDonald’s, align their products, taste, and flavors, or even add new region-specific products based on the region where they are marketing.

-For global brands with operations across geographies, time zone is a critical factor that influences marketing strategies.
+For global brands with operations across geographies, time zones are critical factors that influence marketing strategies.

 Social media tools offer optimal time recommendations for publishing posts for maximum outreach and engagement.
 Likewise, for email marketing efforts, time zone plays a key role—you would want to send your emails when the probability of the recipient clicking on the email is high.
 Global businesses are also mindful of the time zone when planning company announcements and press releases.